 There have been special moments which have brought together my previous and present roles.
 Sharing the lives of staff and students is much the same in every walk of life – even if the counsel or solutions are seen to be different.
 A couple of examples may be illustrative.

 He finished his letter with the words “Good day mate, thank you for your lesson.”
-It would seem that I have had a least one successful lesson in sixteen years – some reason for professional satisfaction.
+Apparently, I have had a least one successful lesson in sixteen years!

 So too, as I leave the teaching profession it is comforting to realise that the Teachers’ Pension will certainly be more adequate than the pension of a superannuated “servant of the sacred”.

-In between the Bishop and the Archdeacons we have a “Suffragan” Bishop, the Bishop’s right-hand person – you see, Louise, I have not forgotten you!
-I could not do so for a number of reasons, including the fact that when I worked professionally in the Church I actually ascended to the heady heights of the equivalent position you occupy in this school as the Deputy Head-teacher.
+In between the Bishop and the Archdeacons, we have a Suffragan Bishop, the Bishop’s right-hand person – you see, Louise, I have not forgotten you!
+I could not forget this position for a number of reasons, including the fact that when I worked professionally in the Church I actually ascended to the heady heights of the equivalent position you occupy in this school as the Deputy Head-teacher.

-When I lived and worked in Melbourne, I was for several years what was called the Regional Minister for the Inner City Baptist Association of Churches.
-As such, I was known as the “Baptist Bishop for the Inner City”.
+When I lived and worked in Melbourne, I was for several years in an appointment known as the Regional Minister for Inner City Baptist Association of Churches (ICBA).
+As such, I was referred to as the “Baptist Bishop for the Inner City (BICBA)”.
 Belonging to the Free Church Baptist Tradition I never got to wear the episcopal purple and white collar.
 The only collar I wore was white and grey – and only one shade of grey at that!